-Delayed Diagnosis of Skin Cancer Lawyers in Pittsburgh, PA
+Delayed Diagnosis of Melanoma Skin Cancer

 Malignant melanoma — otherwise known as skin cancer — is a condition which is highly treatable if caught at an early stage.
 Incidentally, this creates a situation where patients with melanoma are particularly susceptible to medical malpractice in the form of a delayed diagnosis of their condition.

 For example, the five-year survival rate for Stage IA melanoma is roughly 97%, whereas the five-year survival rate for Stage IIC melanoma is roughly 53% and the five-year survival rate for Stage IV melanoma is just 15-20%.

 The more delayed the diagnosis of melanoma (and correspondingly, the more delayed the treatment), the more likely it is that the disease will be fatal.
 Even if a patient survives late-stage melanoma, he or she is more likely to suffer severe and debilitating injuries as a result.
 As such, when a healthcare professional fails to correctly diagnose melanoma skin cancer in a timely manner, their negligence could expose the patient to a significant risk of injury, or even death.